Menu

 Thyroid brain fog disappeared within a few weeks, along with heart palpitations, my acne significantly improved and I had more energy.

-See my blog: 9 Thyroid Symptoms That Improved by Going Gluten-Free here.
+See my post: 9 Thyroid Symptoms That Improved by Going Gluten-Free here.

 A side by side photo of Rachel's face showing lots of acne on the left and a far clearer face on the right.

-Alcohol wasn’t something I eliminated from my life until much more recently.
-I enjoyed the social aspect of drinking alcohol occasionally, as well as how carefree it made me feel, but I was also very aware of the thyroid flare ups that ensued afterwards.
+Alcohol wasn’t something I eliminated from my life until more recently, in 2019.
+I enjoyed the social aspect of drinking alcohol occasionally, but I was also very aware of the thyroid flares that ensued afterwards.

 Giving up caffeine for my thyroid health was something I did earlier on, however.